sahil-gpm/PySnakes/README.md

 # Snakes game in Python

-A simple snake and food game in python build with pygame package.🎮
+A simple snake and food game in python build with pygame package.I created it in my first year of college and I was quite proud of it at that time🎮

 # Screenshots
 - Game screen